ideabrian/website-content/post/netlify-functions/index.md

 tags: services
 ---

 I wrote about Netlify previously on my [Netlify tutorial](/netlify/).
-I use it to host this blog, and it's great.

-I also use it to run other sites, and all run on Hugo - which makes my stack 100% [JAMstack](/jamstack/).
+It's great and I use it to host this blog and other sites, which all run on Hugo.
+That makes my stack 100% [JAMstack](/jamstack/).

-The cool thing about JAM is that it's not all limited to static and "dumb" sites - you can do a LOT of things that are as dynamic as you want.
+The cool thing about JAM is that it's not limited to static and "dumb" sites.
+You can do a LOT of things that are as dynamic as you want.

 Most of that power comes in the form of **lambda functions**.

-You can have JavaScript on your site (or plan HTML forms) invoke a URL endpoint, which when called executes some predetermined code.
+You can have JavaScript on your site (or plain HTML forms.)
+When you invoke a URL endpoint, some predetermined code executes.
 Different providers offer support for various languages.
 Netlify currently supports Node.js and Go.

 In this tutorial we focus on lambda functions written in Node.js.

-Netlify gives us have a generous free tier limit, with up to 125.000 function invocations and a total of 100 hours of run time every month.
+Netlify gives us a generous free tier limit, with up to 125,000 function invocations and 100 hours of run time every month.
 Functions have 128MB of memory and each can execute for up to 10 seconds.
-For normal needs, this is more than enough.
+This is more than enough for normal needs.

-Internally, Netlify runs this function on **AWS Lambda**, abstracting away all the complexity of AWS for you.
+Netlify runs these functions on **AWS Lambda** which abstracts away the complexity of AWS for you.

 How do we create a function?
-We upload a JavaScript file in the `functions` folder of the site.
+We upload a JavaScript file to the `functions` folder created in the root directory of the site.

-In this file we must follow a method named `handler`:
+In this file export a method named `handler`:

 ```js
 exports.handler = (event, context, callback) => {